Early Life and Education

-Brad Jacobs was born on August 3, 1956, in Providence, Rhode Island.
-He attended Northfield Mount Hermon School and studied math and music at Bennington College and Brown University, though he did not complete a degree.
+Brad Jacobs was born in Providence, Rhode Island, to a family of Jewish heritage.
 His father was a fashion jewelry importer.
+He attended Northfield Mount Hermon School before studying math and music at Bennington College and Brown University, where he later dropped out in 1976.

 Rise to Success